-Indicate your professional goals.
+Write a paragraph that states your professional goals and upload to Taskstream.
 What do you hope to be doing professionally when you complete your degree?
 Identify the populations and problems with which you want to work, as well as the settings in which you wish to work.